Vegan Chocolate Chip Cookies

 • Preheat the oven to 180C/350F.
 Line a large tray with parchment paper or a cookie sheet.

-• In a large mixing bowl, combine your sugars with your coconut oil and whisk well, until glossy.
-Add in your unsweetened milk of choice and vanilla extract.
+• In a large mixing bowl, combine the brown sugar and white sugar with the coconut oil and whisk well, until glossy.
+Add in the milk of choice and vanilla extract.
 Mix well.

-• Add in your sifted flour, baking powder, baking soda, and salt and mix very well, until a dough remains.
-Using a rubber spatula, fold in your vegan chocolate chips.
+• Add in the sifted flour, baking powder, baking soda, and salt and mix very well, until a dough remains.
+Using a rubber spatula, fold through the vegan chocolate chips.

 • Form 12-15 balls of dough using either a cookie scoop (2 inches) or a large spoon.
 Place them on the lined tray and top with extra chocolate chips.
-Bake for 11-11 minutes, until the edges have gone slightly golden.
+Bake for 10-11 minutes or until the edges have gone slightly golden.

 • Remove from the oven and let cool on the tray completely.